3DStreamingToolkit/docs-3dstk/large-scale.md

 5. Once a client has a successful login from an end-user, it will automatically connect to signaling server.
 6. The signaling server will select the best available VM and connect the client to the experience.
 If no slots are available, it will wait until one is ready.
 7. The real-time streaming starts between the VM and client.
 The preferred TURN server credentials are sent down to the client dynamically and the video, audio and data channels will pass through the TURN server to the VM.
 This will ensure streaming will work with any proxy or corporate firewall and no public IP is exposed on the VM level.
 8. For each active client connection, a status is sent to the orchestrator to decide if new pools are needed.
 This is based on the configuration set at step 2 and can be fully customized for any scenario.
-9. The cloud scaling api will monitor the status of Azure Batch pools and based on the configuration, it will decide if new pools are needed, or, delete inactive ones.
+9. The cloud scaling api will monitor the status of Azure Batch pools and based on the configuration, it will decide if new pools are needed, or, delete inactive ones if the number of active users is below a certain threshold.
 10. If a new pool is needed, it will trigger a request to Azure Batch to create pool of NV6+ VMs.
 New TURN server nodes will be created if the existing ones are at full capacity.
 11. Once a new pool is created, the scaling api will trigger tasks to install dependencies, install the streaming applications and run all functional tests to ensure the VM is ready for streaming.
 12. When a VM is ready, the streaming application will automatically connect to the signaling server and will be assigned to a queue to await client connections.